The Witness for the Dead: Reception

 Publishers Weekly praises "Addison's steampunk-influenced scene-setting and assemblage of characters from all walks of life," observing that they "combine to create a vibrant fantasy world."
 The book is characterized as "more spin-off than sequel," and its story as "driven more by character than plot, with Celehar's personal and professional relationships, and unwavering duty to his calling as a Witness, taking center stage."
 The reviewer feels "returning fans and new readers alike will find it easy to be swept up in Celahar's story."

 Elena Gleason in Booklist calls the book a "welcome return to the world of 2014's Locus Award-winner The Goblin Emperor, with "[t]he urban underbelly setting and myster plot ... giv[ing] it a very different tone from the imperial court intrigue of its predecessor.
 She notes that "[t]he story is an unusual blend of slice-of-life and murder mystery" with "just enough links between the murder investigation and several subplots to prevent the book from seeming disjointed."
 She concludes that "the simple pleasure of reading about a kind and quietly competent character who always aims to do the right thing will enchant fans of The Goblin Emperor and new readers alike."

 Michelle West in The Magazine of Fantasy & Science Fiction writes "[t]his is a lovely book that focuses on one character in the Goblin Emperor's court," in which "[a]ll the mysteries come together by the book's end, and while I was happy to read their resolution, what I really read for -- and will reread for -- is Thara opening himself up, slowly and almost unaware, to the possibility that life holds more for is future than grief and guilt. ...
 [T]he only thing I wanted, at the end, was more."

 Kate Macdonald in Strange Horizons assesses the novel as "an excellent novel, possibly scoring 4.5 out of 5, with The Goblin Emperor as a stunning 5, but it is in many ways more satisfying than its predecessor, simply because we find out so much more about this remarkable world.
 It is ... about compassion, and the societal bonds and obligations that make living in a civilised manner desirable for all."
 She notes that the author "place[es] emotional integrity at the centre of a plot that takes the reader forward rather than inward [in] novels [that] are empathy-rich fantasies which focus on how what people feel makes them act, not what they wield or how sharp or explosive it is."
 She concludes "The Witness for the Dead is a socially realistic fantasy underpinned by superb creative power, as emotionally satisfying as it is skillfully written."

-The novel is nominated to the Locus Award for Best Fantasy Novel in 2022.
-It's the second nomination after The Goblin Emperor, which won it in 2015.
+The novel was nominated for the Locus Award for Best Fantasy Novel in 2022.